Manaslu Circuit Trek in Monsoon: Complete Guide for Rainy Season Trekking

 This difference between the lower and upper sections is one of the things that makes monsoon trekking on the Manaslu Circuit a genuinely interesting experience for you.

-Because of the rain, trail conditions in the lower sections require extra care.
+Because of the rain, trail conditions in the lower sections during July and August require extra care.
 The path between Machha Khola and Deng becomes muddy and slippery after rainfall.

 It makes it difficult for you to move forward.